 It’s always interesting to me when at the beginning of class, I start with the words, “I’d like to share a story with you,“ how the attention in the class changes.
 Students seem to put their focus not only on you but themselves as well.
 It’s almost magical in some way.
 It may be one of those few times where technology cannot replace the power of one person telling a story to another person.
 There is actual evidence that speaks to how we become almost in a trance when we become involved in listening to an interesting or powerful story.

 So in using this notion, stories in our classroom can have many advantages:

 - Getting the students attention, as well as, focusing on the lesson at hand.

 - Setting a platform for students to interact and comment on their thoughts about the story.

 - Providing a stronger connection in the classroom with you and your students.

 - Stories can bring out those students who normally do not participate in class, giving them the opportunity to share their own personal experiences in relation to the stories shared.

 Storytelling may be the oldest form of education.
 Stories throw that human component into the aspect of learning.
 If I can in some way relate to what is being taught to me, then my learning becomes more personal and becoming more personal, it has the opportunity to become a part of who I am.
 Our brains make sense of the world with its ability to arrange and re-arrange itself in story format.
-Our ability to retain information is affected by how our brains can make sense of the information in relationship to other information.
-So create a lesson in which a story is part of the lesson, give students the opportunity to become personally involved in the story and you may find your students discovering a different opinion of not only the subject matter, but the joy of learning itself.
+Our ability to retain information is affected by how our brains can make sense of the information in relation to other information.
+To create a lesson in which a story is part of the lesson, give students the opportunity to become personally involved in the story and you may find your students discovering a different opinion of not only the subject matter but the joy of learning itself.